cinnData/PythonBootcamp/[PY-05] NumPy and Matplotlib.md

 ## NumPy arrays

 In mathematics, a **vector** is a sequence of numbers, and a **matrix** a rectangular arrangement of numbers.
 Operations with vectors and matrices are the subject of a branch of mathematics called linear algebra.
 In the Python library **NumPy** (and in many other places), vectors are called one-dimensional (1D) arrays, while matrices are called two-dimensional (2D) arrays.
-With NumPy, arrays of more than two dimensions can be managed without pain.
+In NumPy, arrays of more than two dimensions can be managed without pain.

 Unlike mathematical vectors and matrices, NumPy arrays are not necessarily numeric.
 But all the terms of an array must have the same type, so the array itself can have a type.
 In order to cope with the complexities of the data analysis, NumPy provides additional data types, like the type `object`, but this sophistication is not used in this course.